 About Chemical Peels

 We offer a variety of medical-grade chemical peels at Inspire Aesthetics.
 A chemical peel is used as an effective skin rejuvenation treatment with a topical chemical solution to break down the top layer of your facial skin so that it peels away to a fresh layer.
-Using chemical peels with our patients, our board-certified plastic surgeons can create a treatment plan based only on your needs like acne scars, wrinkles, discoloration, rough/flaky texture, pigmentation issues, and other irregularities.
+Using chemical peels with our patients, our plastic surgeons can create a treatment plan based only on your needs like acne scars, wrinkles, discoloration, rough/flaky texture, pigmentation issues, and other irregularities.
 We provide chemical peels mainly on the facial skin.
 However, we can also safely and effectively treat the neck, chest, and back of the hands as well.
 From light to deep, our chemical peels in Delray Beach and Fort Lauderdale, FL will rejuvenate your skin to produce a younger, softer layer of skin you will love to see and touch.